FraunhoferIOSB/FROST-Server/docs/extensions/JsonBatchRequest.md

 ### Skipping requests in a batch

 Requests in a batch can be skipped using the `if` property.
-The value of `if` is a reference a preceding request, optionally prefixed with `not `.
+The value of `if` is a reference to a preceding request, optionally prefixed with `not `.

 An example, creating an ObservedProperty only if no ObservedProperty with a name `Temperature` already exists:
 ```